StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 ### Scaffolding application and running `npm install`

 ```
 ?
-What's the name of your application? band-aid
+What's the name of your application? band-app
 ?
-Enter name of the directory to contain the project: band-aid
+Enter name of the directory to contain the project: band-app
-   create band-aid/
+   create band-app/
-     info change the working directory to band-aid
+     info change the working directory to band-app

 ?
 Which version of LoopBack would you like to use?
 3.x (current)
 ?
 What kind of application do you have in mind? api-server (A LoopBack API server with local User auth)